Back to Guides

 9. When to Avoid Relying on TENS

-• Supports movement
+• You're avoiding movement